DevilMortar/ISEN-KMEANS/README.md

 ## License

 This project is royalty free.
-You can use it for yout personnal and commercial project.
+You can use it for your personnal and commercial project.